dominik791/react-testing-guide/README.md

 As Mocha itself doesn’t provide any test double library, we need Sinon (equivalent to Jasmine spies with some additions).
 In Sinon test doubles are divided into 3 categories:
 -	spies (to call the original function, track how many times it was called or what arguments were passed)
--	stubs (same as spies but they replace the target function + they can return values, throw exceptions, call callback functions)
+-	stubs (same as spies but they replace the target function + they can return values, throw exceptions, call callback functions immediately)
 -	mocks (when you would use a stub, but need to verify multiple more specific behaviors on it)

 ### Sinon-Chai